 Social media optimisation is a must for any business.
 With thousands of potential customers out there, you need to be doing everything you can to get noticed.
 Especially when your competitors will be thinking the same.

 Follow these steps to make sure your social media presence is as strong as it can be.

 If you want to successfully optimise your social media profiles, you need to have a social media strategy in place.
 Think about what you’re trying to achieve; brand awareness, getting conversions, increasing brand exposure, you need a clear goal or vision to aim for.

-You should focus on what platforms you should be using in order to achieve these objectives.
-Research which ones your target audience are most likely to engage with you on in order to get the best results.
+You should focus on what platforms you should be using to achieve these objectives.
+Research which ones your target audience is most likely to engage with you on to get the best results.

-From Twitter to Facebook, Instagram to Linkedin, all major social media platforms have their own in-built search engines.
-There’ll be an algorithm in place that bring up the most relevant results based on what people search.
+From Twitter to Facebook, Instagram to Linkedin, all major social media platforms have their in-built search engines.
+There’ll be an algorithm in place that brings up the most relevant results based on what people search.

 This means keyword research is just as important on social media as it is on Google.
 You need to find what your audience is talking about, and what hashtags they’re using to send them to your page.